Joseph Ture Jr.: Revelations

 Ture would have been eligible for parole in 2008; however in 1996 a grand jury was convened and indicted him with the murder of Marlys Wohlenhaus.
 After reexamining the case, investigators found that Ture was investigated shortly after her death but provided an alibi which investigators used to clear him, but a new investigation showed that the alibi had been fabricated.
 Following the indictment, Ture agreed to be interviewed on 48 Hours, during which he professed his innocence.
 Days after the interview aired, dozens of young women contacted the program claiming to recognize Ture as a man who sexually assaulted them in the 1970s.
-It was found that most of these sexual assault victims had worked as waitresses, and police believe Ture had stalked them for weeks leading up the assault.
+It was found that most of these sexual assault victims had worked as waitresses, and police believe Ture had stalked them for weeks leading up to the assault.

 In 1997, Ture was convicted of Wohlenhaus' murder and was given an additional life sentence.
 During his imprisonment, Ture allegedly bragged to his cellmate about committing the 1979 killing of Joan Bierschbach, 20.
 In 1999, Ture was indicted in the Huling family murders, and in 2000 was sentenced to life imprisonment.
 Ture claims he is innocent in all the murder cases and claims that investigators used him to solve cold cases.

 In popular culture

 The documentary series Cold Case Files features the investigation into Ture's murders on season 2 episode 11 "Murder on the Menu".

-The American punk rock band Hüsker Dü released the song "Diane" in 1983 which is based on the murder of Diane Edwards, Ture's last victim.
+The American punk rock band Hüsker Dü released the song "Diane" in 1983, which is based on the murder of Diane Edwards, Ture's last victim.

+The Huling family murders and the investigation into it by the Stearns county sheriff's office, including the interview of Ture whom they considered a suspect, is covered in season 1 episode 7 of In the Dark.